 Bad Luck Charms

-One Big Bite: Minding P's but Rarely Q's is a stylized mouth chewing letters.
+One Big Bite: Minding P's but Rarely Q's is a stylized, red-toothed mouth chewing letters.
 This installation was made from several different found items: red-upholstered diner benches from a well known SF diner, and red channel letters from two different restaurants.
 All materials Installed with: "L" brackets, screws, and powered with DC ballasts.

 One Big Bite: Minding P’s but Rarely Q’s